zvigrinberg/morpheus-operator/olm/README.md

 ```
 ## Upgrade of catalog with new bundle

+### Pre-requisite

+Before performing this process, you should first create a new image version of the operator  + new operator bundle image, please follow [These Section Steps 1-4](../README.md#build-and-install-operator-using-olm--operator-lifecycle-manager)

 1. Render the new Morpheus Operator bundle version ( for example, v0.0.3)
 ```shell
  opm render quay.io/zgrinber/morpheus-operator-bundle:v0.0.3 --output=yaml > new-operator.yaml